ORIGINALLY POSTED 28 SEPTEMBER, 2005

 These verses testify of the reality of how Yeshua’s salvation provides a circumcision of the heart that is different from that of the flesh.
 The act of baptism or water immersion is symbolic of passing out of the world of death into new life in Him (Romans 6:3-4).
 While previously being dead in sin, Paul writes the Colossians that they have now found forgiveness via the work of the Messiah.

 Paul further comments in Colossians 2:14 that Yeshua “canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.”
 While this passage is often interpreted as meaning that the Law of Moses was “nailed to the cross,” this is not what the verse is saying.
 The Greek term cheirographon means “a hand-written document, specif. a certificate of indebtedness, account, record of debts” (BDAG).
 Traditional views of Colossians 2:14 dating back to the Protestant Reformation often rightly associated the certificate of debt as either the record of human sin, or the guilt of human sin incurred before God.
-Another common view of Colossians 2:14, similar to this, sees the certificate of debt as the pronouncement of condemnation that hung over Yeshua as He was dying on the cross (Matthew 27:37; Mark 15:26; Luke 23:38; John 19:19).
+Another common view of Colossians 2:14, similar to this, sees the certificate of debt as the pronouncement of condemnation that hung over Yeshua as He was dying on the tree (Matthew 27:37; Mark 15:26; Luke 23:38; John 19:19).

 The primary issue handled in Colossians 2:14 is the condemnation that stood against people by sin, a record of debt that has now been paid for via the sacrifice of Yeshua.
 Yeshua took our sin upon Himself and His work provides atonement for our sin.
 The condemnation pronounced by the Torah against sinners has been remitted—a free gift of redemption available to all people.
 Following this, Paul then speaks of the final victory that the Messiah has over sin and against all principalities and powers: